Understanding and Resolving WordPress Multisite Issues

 Read More: Fix DNS_PROBE_FINISHED_NXDOMAIN Error

-However, this feature also comes with its share of challenges related to configuration and management.
-Before WordPress 4.5, users needed a domain mapping plugin to map domains within a Multisite network.
-Currently, this feature is built into the WordPress core, making the process a bit simpler.
+However, this feature also brings challenges in configuration and management.
+Before WordPress 4.5, users had to use a domain mapping plugin to map domains within a Multisite network.
+Now, WordPress includes this feature in its core, which makes the process simpler.

 Learn More: Ways to Speed Up WordPress Admin